With series nine of Doctor Who slowly

 hide-behind-your-couch scary.
 There are some scenes in episodes you

-can't help but jump at: the monster under the bed (
+can't help but jump at: the monster under the bed (Girl in

 the Fireplace, it's been eight